 Chiko is a studious Burmese boy whose father, a doctor, is in jail for resisting the government.
-Chiko is also taken from his family and forced to fight in a war.
+Chiko is taken from his family and forced to fight in a war.
 Tu Reh is a fighter, and proud to fight the Burmese soldiers who have already taken his Karenni home.
 This book is about these two 15-year-olds on opposite sides of a military and political conflict.

 This book explores how people can learn not to hate others they’ve been taught to hate, even in the middle of a conflict.
 There are some good examples of hard choices, and what it means to be responsible - it's a discussion-worthy book.
-The author does a really frustrating thing by introducing you to a character, and right when that character reaches a crisis point, the story shifts the point of view to a completely different person and makes you wait to connect with the initial charater.
+The author does a really frustrating thing by introducing you to a character, and right when that character reaches a crisis point, the story shifts the point of view to a completely different person and makes you wait to connect with the initial character.
 It's not a delicious kind of frustration, but it is necessary to examine both perspectives for the story to pose its most meaningful questions.

-Take the stick!" he says.
+"Take the stick!" he says.
 "Take it and hit him.
-Hard." p.
-102
+Hard."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .